 As I’ve already mentioned, Yuuna and the Haunted Hot Springs was a harem series.
 In such a regard, this series was…still quite average.
 To give credit where it’s due, this show didn’t fail because of its harem tendencies.
 If anything, this was the one area where this story was the most successful.

-Based on the LofZOdyssey Anime Review’s definition of what a harem anime needs to have in order to be successful (interesting harem routes and a strong harem center) Yuuna and the Haunted Hot Springs was on the right path.
+Based on Anime Hajime’s definition of what a harem anime needs to have in order to be successful (interesting harem routes and a strong harem center) Yuuna and the Haunted Hot Springs was on the right path.
 Granted, this show fell on its face with its harem routes – i.e., the characters vying for the center’s affection – but more on that later.
 However, I will give special highlight to the caretaker of the Yuragi Inn Chitose Nakai (voiced by Sayaka Harada) because her storyline had the potential of being fun.

 No, the area where this series did well – not just comparatively, but actually – was with its center, Kogarashi.

 For a harem center to be good: First, the center must be likable.
 I realize that is a rather broad criterion, and yet, Kogarashi more than met it.

 Throughout this series, Kogarashi proved time and time again he was willing, and happy, to go out of his way for his friends and fellow tenets at the Yuragi Inn.
 He was aware when others were troubled and always tried to make situations less compromising – he even avoided one or two potentially humiliating exposures.
 Kogarashi knew how to stand up for himself and could hold his own in an altercation.
 In addition to that, he would strive to avoid physical confrontations, and his first response rarely resorted to violence.